Why has my Box, Boxwood or Buxus plant turned orange?

 Whether you see it as bronze, bronzed, copper, rust or orange or call it Buxus, Boxwood or Box, you’ll probably want to know why your plant turned orange!
 It’s a common sight, especially during winter and when grown in pots and planters.

 The discolouration of the Box plant means that leaves can often be seen turning an orange, bronze or rust colour and it’s normally due to environmental stress.
-Usually most apparent in winter and normally due to the fact that the Box plants dried out in the previous summer.
+Usually most apparent in winter when the temperatures drop (this is perfectly normal in some countries and also with certain varieties) but if its happening in spring or summer, its probably due to the fact that the Box plants dried out at some point and couldn’t take up water or nutrients.

 Box plants often turn orange when containerised ie. when the Box plants are grown in pots and planters (it’s pretty common to see orange Box plants placed in pots and located at either side of a front door).